Pastured Meat CSA - Moomaw Family Farm

 Good soil is the foundation of a productive farm, a diverse ecosystem, and a stable climate.
 On our farms, biologically active soil is generated and held in place by grasses, plants, and trees.
 Animals grazing those plants return nutrients to the land, which furthers the health of the soil and plants in the pastures.

 Minimal use of fossil fuels

-Having animals outside on pasture year-round means we don't have to build, power, or heat/cool large buildings in which to house the animals, which means our energy and materials use is very low compared to most livestock operations.
-We are also only 10 miles from Portland, which means our entire distribution chain from farm to eaters requires less than 900 gallons of gas per year!
+Having animals outside on pasture year-round means we don't have to build, power, or heat/cool large buildings in which to house the animals, which means our energy and materials use is minuscule compared to most livestock operations.
+Our farm is also only 10 miles from Portland, which means our entire distribution chain from farm to eaters requires less than 1000 gallons of gas per year!